-This is the first photo ever posted to the World Wide Web.
-There were other images.
-This is the first photograph.
+This is one of the first photo ever posted to the World Wide Web.
+There were other images, other photos.
+If this one has any particular distinction, it is that it is the first photo of a band.
 The picture is of Les Horribles Cernettes, a parody pop band based out of CERN.
 The name translates in English to The Horrible CERN Girls.
 It was taken backstage at a CERN event on July 18, 1992.
 It also kicked off a tradition that persists to this day.
 When we expect the web do one thing, it almost always does another.

 The image, which features (from left to right) Angela Higney, Michele de Gennaro, Colette Marx-Neilsen, and Lynn Veronneau, was taken by de Gennaro’s husband Silvano.
 Counted among the band’s more loyal fans was Tim Berners-Lee, who had met the de Gennaro’s at the amateur operatic society, also hosted at CERN.
 When Silvano showed Berners-Lee the photo he had snapped, and subsequently Photoshopped with a vibrant background and big, decadent lettering, Berners-Lee immediately suggested that he post the photo to the web.
 Silvano’s first question, understandably, was why.

 This was July of 1992, when the web was still an in-house project at CERN and very much a buttoned-up side project that doubled as a corporate directory, filled with employee contact information and dry research papers.
 CERN’s plan for the web was still unknown, but it was definitely going to be a professional thing managed by scientists and academics.
-So you might be able to find a scientific diagram here or there, but there was really no need for photos.
+So you might be able to find a scientific diagram, but there were only photos here and there.

 Berners-Lee had other plans though, even in the beginning.
 He had begun circulating the web protocol in small circles outside of CERN, and even in those days, it had gathered quite the following.
 This was a group that saw the web as looser than all that, a fun and hackable and collective digital space where stories and lives and personalities could be exchanged.
 It would of course be a central hub of information, but the bold vision for the web pegged it as an entirely new medium for communication.